 If you are considering filing a due process complaint notice for your child (or if the school district has filed) please contact our office.

-State Complaint is a complaint that can be filed with the State Department of Education to investigate a violation of the IDEA and/or state education law.
+What is a State Complaint?
+A state complaint is a complaint that can be filed with the State Department of Education to investigate a violation of the IDEA and/or state education law.
 The matter is investigated by the State and a decision is made usually within 60 days.
 You can file a State Complaint and a due process complaint notice for the same issue but the due process matter will take precedence if the issues overlap.

-Stay Put.
-The IDEA prevents a school district from changing a student's placement without a parent's consent once a due process complaint or other proceeding under the IDEA has been filed.
+What is Stay Put?
+Stay put is a right under the IDEA that prevents a school district from changing a student's placement without a parent's consent once a due process complaint or other proceeding under the IDEA has been filed.
 See our blog post about stay put by clicking here